 Across the U.S. some families have yet to return their young scholars to the classroom, while others may already be well into the new school year.
 But one day, “back to school” will really mean “off to college.”
 As a parent (or grandparent), will you be financially prepared for that day?

-College is a significant investment in the kids’ futures, in terms of future earnings potential.
-But its costs can be equally significant.
-Student debt has doubled since 2008 to more than $1.3 trillion according to the Federal Reserve Bank of New York.
-The average U.S. private non-profit four year institution charges $45,370 per year in tuition, room and board, a 12 percent increase over the last five years, according to the College Board.
+College is a significant investment in a child's future and its costs can be equally significant.
+Student debt has doubled since 2008 to more than $1.4 trillion according to the Federal Reserve Bank of New York.
+The average U.S. private non-profit four year institution charges $46,950 per year in tuition, room and board, a 13 percent increase over the last five years after adjusting for inflation, according to the College Board.

 Future college students need to understand the cost of their educations and what they can do to help keep the expense manageable.
 Take advantage of complimentary financial literacy resources available from RBC Wealth Management financial advisors and other financial professionals to learn budgeting and other important skills that will last a lifetime.
-By taking advanced placement courses or special academic exams, college credits may be able to be earned while still in high school.
-Spending two years in a local community college before transferring to a four-year school may also result in substantial savings.
-Plus, scholarships and grants are available from the federal and state government, colleges, and religious and civic groups.
+Taking advanced placement courses in high school, and applying for scholarships and grants may also result in substantial savings.

 Parents may wish to explore popular college-funding strategies.
 529 plan earnings accumulate tax-free, provided they are used for qualified higher education expenses.
 Some employers offer partial tuition reimbursement or company scholarships.
 Through a loan or a withdrawal, you may be able to access the cash value of your permanent life insurance policy.
 Establishing a trust may also be an option, although most trust funds must be reported as an asset when applying for government-sponsored financial aid.